World Baseball Classic: Attendance

-While comparable tournaments traditionally have had one host country, each WBC has used multiple hosts spread around different parts of the world.
+While comparable tournaments (like the FIFA World Cup) traditionally have had one host country, each WBC has used multiple hosts spread around different parts of the world.
 Thus far, seven different countries have hosted at least one WBC pool, with each edition of the tournament featuring games played in Asia, Latin America, and the United States.
 However, the championship round has always been held at Major League Baseball stadiums in the United States.